-- Having ‘real time’ insights into the experiences of their employees allows them to create an environment which brings out the best in people which adds real value and enables growth.
+- Having ‘real-time’ insights into the experiences of their employees allows them to create an environment that brings out the best in people adds real value and enables growth.
 They retain the best talent.

 - These organizations use people analytics to drive change.
 They listen, respond, and re-measure.

 The Employee Experience is about having people really want to come to work because they enjoy the experience.
 It focuses on culture, technology, and the physical workspace and how those three things effectively come together.
 The company also has a well-defined vision that is continuously referred to as part of its overall employee engagement efforts.

 To get a good measurement of the success of their efforts and how the employees are feeling, a pulse survey tool was implemented that is available all the time for the employees to provide input and feedback to the leadership team.
 Consisting of 17 questions that are related to the three environments of culture, technology, and the physical workspace, the real-time results are continuously available for the center leaders to clearly understand where they stand and in what areas they need to focus.
 While utilizing these survey results, rather than having specific performance targets, they prefer to focus on the trends of the results and what those are telling them.